 Depending on the type, location and severity of the tear, many patients respond well to a non-surgical approach.
 This includes rest, ice, compression and elevation (RICE) of the knee.
 Anti-inflammatory medication can be prescribed to help with swelling and pain.
 In certain cases, injections of cortisone or other biologic agents may help alleviate symptoms and improve function.
 Physical therapy can be extremely helpful in helping patients recover from cartilage injuries by improving flexibility and strengthening those muscles which may have been injured or may be weak leading to the injury itself.

-How to Treat Cartilage Damage with Surgery?
+How is Cartilage Damage Treated with Surgery?

 There are several surgical options used to repair an injured knee cartilage.
 Dr. Mazzara will carefully consider the patient age, activity level, type of tear and size of lesion.
 Here are a few possible surgical treatments options: